Recommended Books about Evolution

 The Evogeneao cousin and removal estimates are inspired by what Dawkins did in this book.
 In The Ancestor's Tale, Dawkins counts up the number of generations to a common ancestor along the human line of descent.
 Evogeneao counts up the generations along BOTH lines of descent, human and non-human, to a common ancestor.
 This provides the cousin and removal estimate.

-I had the great pleasure of meeting Dr. Dawkins at a convention.
-We chatted briefly about generation counting methodology, and calculating cousin and removal, which met with his approval.
-I of course gave him all credit for the idea, and do so on the website.
+I had the great pleasure of meeting Dr. Dawkins at a convention, and sincerely thanked him for inspiring Evogeneao through his book The Ancestor's Tale.
+We chatted briefly about generation counting methodology and calculating cousin and removal, which met with his approval.
 The least I could do was to give him a tee shirt (a hummingbird. medium).

 The Book of Life: An Illustrated History of the Evolution of Life on Earth